Tarik Black (American football): Indianapolis Colts

 Black signed with the Indianapolis Colts as an undrafted free agent on May 6, 2021.
-He was waived on August 31, 2021, and re-signed to the practice squad the next day.
-He was released on November 23.
+He was waived by Indianapolis on August 31, and was re-signed to the practice squad the next day.
+Black was released by the Colts on November 23.

 New York Jets

-On December 7, 2021, Black was signed to the New York Jets practice squad.
+On December 7, 2021, Black was signed to the New York Jets' practice squad.
 He was called up from the practice squad for the last game of the season against the Buffalo Bills and made his first career NFL catch.
-He signed a reserve/future contract with the Jets on January 10, 2022.

-On August 30, 2022, Black was waived by the Jets and signed to the practice squad the next day.
-He was released on December 6.
+Black signed a reserve/future contract with the Jets on January 10, 2022.
+On August 30, Black was waived by the Jets and was re-signed to the practice squad the following day.
+He was released by the Jets on December 6.

 Baltimore Ravens

-On January 3, 2023, Black was signed to the Baltimore Ravens practice squad.
+On January 3, 2023, Black was signed to the Baltimore Ravens' practice squad.

 On April 19, 2023, Black re-signed with the Ravens.
-He was waived on August 29, 2023.
-He was re-signed to their practice squad on September 26, 2023.
-He was released on October 27.
-Tarik was signed again to the practice squad on December 7.
-He was released on January 17, 2024.
+He was waived on August 29 as a part of final roster cuts Black was re-signed to their practice squad on September 26.
+He was released by Baltimore on October 27.
+Black was again re-signed to the team's practice squad on December 7.
+He was released again on January 17, 2024.

 Pittsburgh Steelers

 Black was signed by the Pittsburgh Steelers on July 31, 2024.
-He was waived/injured on August 13 and was released on August 19th with an injury settlement.
+He was waived/injured on August 13 and was released six days later with an injury settlement.

 Miami Dolphins

-On October 23, 2024, Black was signed to the Miami Dolphins practice squad.
+On October 23, 2024, Black was signed to the Miami Dolphins' practice squad.
 He signed a reserve/future contract with Miami on January 7, 2025.
 On August 19, Black was waived by the Dolphins.

+Louisville Kings

+On January 14, 2026, Black was drafted by the Louisville Kings in Day 2 of the 2026 UFL draft.
+He played in mine regular season games, placed third on the team for receptions and receiving yards, and tied for first for receiving touchdowns.
+Black played in both playoff games and helped the Kings win the 2026 UFL Championship at the United Bowl.

+Detroit Lions

+On June 17, 2026, Black signed with the Detroit Lions.
+On August 3, he was released by the Lions.
+Two days later, Black was re-signed.
+On August 30, he was waived as part of final roster cuts.